-Reporting results by language
+Reporting by language

-The results obtained from students educated in the francophone school system of their respective jurisdictions are reported as French.
-The results obtained from students educated in the anglophone school system of their respective jurisdictions are reported as English.
-Results achieved by French-immersion students who write in French will be calculated as part of the anglophone results, since these students are considered to be part of the English-language cohort.
+English and French versions of the assessment are equivalent.
+The results obtained from students educated in the francophone school system of their respective provinces are reported as French.
+The results obtained from students educated in the anglophone school system of their respective provinces are reported as English.
+Results achieved by French-immersion students who wrote in French will be calculated as part of the anglophone results, since these students are considered to be part of the English-language cohort.